cpgray/tsv4saf/README.md

 * dcterms.bibliographicCitation
 * uws.contributor.affiliation (uws is a local metadata namespace)

-The output tab delimited data also includes from the CrossRef data the fields ISSN and Journal Name to help disambiguating records.
+The output tab delimited data also includes, from the CrossRef data, the fields ISSN and Journal Name to help in determining copyright and embargo status of items.